Rwkeith/rwkeith.github.io/_posts/2016-02-24-welcome-to-jekyll.md

 Various anti-cheat vendors use several methods to detect cheats and prevent programs from modifying or tampering with the game process.
 This series will cover known heuristic methods being used today.
 Keep in mind  our topic is in context with windows internals.
 Today this post is on thread detection executing in Kernel.
 Lets dive in!

 ### About Threads

-The threads object is identified by a structure called `_ETHREAD`
+First we will look at some undocumented structures used by ntoskrnl.
+A thread object is identified by a structure called `_ETHREAD`

 ```
 struct _ETHREAD